 First thought: even if you go back pre-Beatlemania to their time as a cover band, their potential for greatness is already evident.
 Live at the BBC and several other compilation albums feature their early material – mostly covers with very little rearrangement of the source material but it’s really good.
 Even before they developed their signature sound (and then treated us to the evolution of said sound over seven years), they were just damn fine musicians.
 They made simple 50s/60s rock and roll staples sound so good!

 It ought to be criminal that four lads from Liverpool could do such excellent renditions of American rock and roll spanning a significant range – from Motown to Memphis Soul, from high/smooth Smokey to abrasive Little Richard, from guitar-driven Chuck Berry to vocal harmony-driven Everly Brothers.
-Their covers are fathful-ish to the source material but with little flourishes that put their own decided stamp on it.
+Their covers are faithful-ish to the source material, but with little flourishes that put their own decided stamp on it.
 There’s just a certain je ne sais quoi they add that takes – with rare exception – each song to 11.

 To be that awesome as a cover band across so many styles and then on top of that to be such prolific and innovative songwriters – how can that even be possible?
 I guess that the two are sort of part and parcel to each other, but still, it just seems like an unbelievable confluence of awesomeness.
 If they had been athletes, they would have been accused of performance-enhancing drugs – oh, wait, maybe that’s a more apt comparison than I intended. 😉